 The Energy and Water Agency is proud to officially announce the launch of the RBMP LIFE MALTA Website.

-Our new website provides a clear message of who we are, where our value lies, the partners we are working with, the RBMP LIFE Malta projects we are taking care of, and other complementary projects.
-In addition, our Related EU Projects section hosts a library of papers and content to provide and simplify the process information the eighteen (18) concrete actions.
-In other words, the website be a source of information what is being done under the
+Our new website provides a clear message of who we are, where our values lie, the partners we are working with, the RBMP LIFE Malta project’s actions we are taking care of, and other complementary projects.
+In addition, a dedicated section on Related EU Projects hosts a library of papers and content with the objective to provide and simplify the process by which information on EU projects related to the eighteen (18) concrete actions can be found.
+In other words, the website shall be a central source of information, and platform which displays what is being done under the LIFE 16 IPE MT 008 Project – Optimising the implementation of the 2nd River Basin Management Plan in the Malta River Basin District.

-The Energy and Water Agency intends to turn this website into an effective tool for stakeholders, and the public, remain abreast through regular updates and active dialogue. , will help the Energy and Water Agency the implementation of the Water Framework Directive and ensure the optimised management of all water resources on the Maltese Islands.
+The Energy and Water Agency intends to turn this website into an effective tool for the project beneficiaries, stakeholders and the general public, so that each of these users can remain abreast through regular updates and active dialogue.
+The integrated approach being adopted through this project, will help the Energy and Water Agency with the implementation of the Water Framework Directive and ensure the optimised management of all water resources on the Maltese Islands.

 Article 2: Learning and understanding the perception and awareness on water resources management in the Maltese Islands (Action A.4)

-The Energy and Water Agency is going to undertake a perception survey in order to identify the main concerns of water-users and economic operators on the national water sector and the actions/developments being proposed under the LIFE IP and the 2nd River Basin Management Plan.
+The Energy and Water Agency is going to undertake a perception survey in order to identify the main concerns of water-users and economic operators on the national water sector, and the actions/developments being proposed under the LIFE IP and the 2nd River Basin Management Plan.

-In order, to have a good initial understanding of the perception and awareness on water resources management in the Maltese Islands twelve (12) focus groups among four (4) different stakeholders (resident, service sector, and foreign residents) are going to be .
-The gathering of the focus group responses will facilitate the design of a larger representative study to understand the Maltese people attitudes, perception, awareness and opinions on water resources management.
+In order to have a good initial understanding of the perception and awareness on water resources management in the Maltese Islands, twelve (12) focus groups among four (4) different stakeholders (Maltese residents, representatives from the services sector, farmers, and foreign residents) are going to be organised.
+The gathering of the focus group responses will facilitate the design of a larger representative study to understand the Maltese people’s attitudes, perception, awareness and opinions on water resources management.
 The topics which will be addressed during the focus group sessions are the following:

 Water use & Demand Management